OpenVisualCloud/Smart-City-Sample/deployment/kubernetes/README.md

 make stop_kubernetes
 ```

+---

-Note: The command ```make update``` uploads the sample images to each worker node.
+The command ```make update``` uploads the sample images to each worker node.
 If you prefer to use a private docker registry, replace with your instructions to upload the images to your docker registry.

+---

 ### See Also